 17) What is RIP?

 RIP, short for Routing Information Protocol is used by routers to send data from one network to another.
 It efficiently manages routing data by broadcasting its routing table to all other routers within the network.
 It determines the network distance in units of hops.

-18) What are different ways of securing a computer network?
+18) What are the different ways of securing a computer network?

 There are several ways to do this.
-Install reliable and updated anti-virus program on all computers.
-Make sure firewalls are setup and configured properly.
+Install a reliable and updated anti-virus program on all computers.
+Make sure firewalls are setup and configured correctly.
 User authentication will also help a lot.
-All of these combined would make a highly secured network.
+All these combined would make a highly secured network.

 19) What is NIC?